PostHog/posthog.com/contents/blog/brand.md

 ## There are good reasons for this, you idiot

 I bet there are.
-You want to get the Minimum Viable Product Built and validated.
+You want to get the Minimum Viable Product built and validated.

 You need to make money, you're going to fail without it.